jcgras/adventureTravel/index.md

 nav_order: 1
 has_toc: true
 ---
-# Adventure Travel - React Native Template
+# Adventure Travel - React Native App
 {: .no_toc }

 Version: 1.0.1
 {: .label .label-green }

-With **Adventure Travel** template we want to offer more than a set of components and styles.
+With **Adventure Travel App** we want to offer more than a set of components and styles.
 We have carefully created a project where we aim to provide a simple structure for any kind of React Native project, allowing you to adapt, reuse and create react native components easily.

-For this project we have been inspired by an Adventure Travel Agency, however, we intend that this template can also be used in a wide range of businesses.
+For this project we have been inspired by an Adventure Travel Agency, however, we intend that this project can also be used in a wide range of businesses.
 If you had a web page for your business, **Adventure Travel** supports you to convert/extend your current websites to mobile app efficiently.

 ## What do we support in general?
 {: .no_toc }